*(Benchmark examples listed within parenthesis are neither prescriptive nor limiting.)

 General Course Information and Notes

-The purpose of this course is to provide students with the opportunity to gain the knowledge and skills necessary to become health literate and practice responsible behaviors to promote healthy living.
-This comprehensive course focuses on making wise personal decisions and respecting and promoting the health of others.
+GENERAL NOTESThe purpose of this course is to provide students with the opportunity to gain the knowledge and skills necessary to become health literate and practice responsible behaviors to become healthy, productive citizens.
+This comprehensive course focuses on the development of positive life-long knowledge, attitudes, and behaviors, which promote an active and healthy lifestyle.

 The content should include, but is not limited to:

-- Mental and emotional health (personal health care, screenings, counseling, negotiation skills, bullying, grief, loss and depression)
+- Mental and emotional health (personal health care, screenings, counseling, negotiation skills, bullying, coping skills and depression)

 - Prevention and control of disease (non-communicable, sexually transmitted diseases, STDs, and HIV/AIDS)